tsgates/arch-wiki-markdown/wiki/MIDI.md

 globally.
 Even then, it lacks the quality which should be expected of modern computers.
 If there were a way to do it on Linux, you would be able to play back MIDI from any player too.
-Perhaps a MIDI server (which will hold a synthesizer of choice like TiMidity++ or FluidSynth) that sits within the sound server, like Phonon or PulseAudio.
+Perhaps a MIDI server (which will hold a synthesizer of choice like timidity++ or fluidsynth) that sits within the sound server, like Phonon or PulseAudio.
 Nevertheless, nothing of this sort has been implemented and you can only play MIDI with a player that has a plug-in to source a synthesizer (for example